BiocCodingCollaborations/VeniceHackathon2026/relationships/README.md

 > **This code is vibe-coded and not ready for production.**
 > The purpose is to explore a design and perform quick prototyping before a full implementation in the SpatialData ecosystem.

+Based on work from the Padua scverse hackathon: https://github.com/scverse/2026_04_hackathon_padua/issues/6.

 ---

 ## What this is